comododragon/linaii/README.md

 ## Perform a Small Exploration

-At folder ```misc/smalldse``` from this repository, you can find files to perform the small exploration as in the paper.
+At folder ```misc/smalldse``` from this repository, you can find files to perform a small exploration similar as in the paper.

 To run this exploration, you must perform some setup first:
 1. Compile Lina following the instructions from Sections ***Setup*** and ***Compilation***;